mrosario123/raspberry_ggc/README.md

 2. On your IDE, open two separate terminals and for each one navigate to the client and server folders. <br>
    <img width="1162" alt="Terminal Screenshot" src="https://user-images.githubusercontent.com/54247576/164936528-b75b930d-2110-4daa-a7bd-367a6711bfc0.png">
 3. Run the command 'npm start' on both terminals. <br>
    &nbsp;&nbsp;&nbsp;&nbsp;a.
-In the client terminal, if an error appears stating react-scripts is not found or installed,run the command 'npm i react-scripts' and try &nbsp;&nbsp;&nbsp;&nbsp;step 3 again <br>
+In the client terminal, if an error appears stating react-scripts is not found or installed,run the command 'npm i react-scripts' and  &nbsp;&nbsp;&nbsp;&nbsp; try step 3 again <br>
    &nbsp;&nbsp;&nbsp;&nbsp;b.
-In the server terminal, if an error appears stating nodemon is not found or installed,run the command 'npm i nodemon' and try step 3 &nbsp;&nbsp;&nbsp;&nbsp;again <br>
+In the server terminal, if an error appears stating nodemon is not found or installed,run the command 'npm i nodemon' and try step  &nbsp;&nbsp;&nbsp;&nbsp; 3 again <br>
 4. On your browser localhost:3000 should open and show the webpage